laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 ### RPT examples

 Recurrent neural networks, long short-term memory networks, and gated recurrent unit networks are all existing systems with indicator property RPT-1.
-Deep convolutional neural networks (DCNNs) have been used for sucessful object recognition [[9]](https://www.pnas.org/doi/full/10.1073/pnas.1905544116), however it's not clear whether these systems are good models for human vision [[10]](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/deep-problems-with-neural-network-models-of-human-vision/ABCE483EE95E80315058BB262DCA26A9) or whether the ability for these systems to recognize objects is due to their ability to generate unified representations of information or some other process.
+Deep convolutional neural networks (DCNNs) have been used for successful object recognition [[9]](https://www.pnas.org/doi/full/10.1073/pnas.1905544116), however it's not clear whether these systems are good models for human vision [[10]](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/deep-problems-with-neural-network-models-of-human-vision/ABCE483EE95E80315058BB262DCA26A9) or whether the ability for these systems to recognize objects is due to their ability to generate unified representations of information or some other process.

 ## GWT